AndroidPillars/React---Basics/README.md

 # var vs let

-- In var we can reuse the variable names,
+- In var, we can reuse the variable names.

 # var